|Table of Contents |

 I didn’t take a break because I didn’t feel comfortable leaving the cabin without a trained Onboard Manager.
 I was therefore extremely tired.

 I spent a great deal of time talking to Katrina about her performance and also with Lottie.
-I’d also spoken briefly with T who worked up as Cabin Supervisor in Economy.
-I spoke with every customer in Upper Class and many in Premium as I always do.
+I’d also spoken briefly with T who worked up as Purser in Economy.
+I spoke with every customer in First and many in Premium as I always do.

 Having read Bart’s poisonous lies in this report, I am confident I absolutely made the right decision.
 Bart can provide upward feedback on a Flight Manager at any time he chooses irrespective of whether they have written an appraisal on him or not.